iamd3vil/caddyproxymanager/README.md

 ### Important Notes

-**Persistence**: The `/config` and `/data` directories contain your proxy configurations and SSL certificates.
-Make sure to mount these as volumes to preserve your settings across container updates.
+**Persistence**: The `/data` directory contains all your proxy configurations, SSL certificates, and application data.
+Make sure to mount this as a volume to preserve your settings across container updates.

 **Security**: For production use, consider:
 - Running on a private network or behind a firewall